ShubhoshishRoy08/Summerizer/README.md

 # Quickmeds
-Quickmeds is a mobile application built using React Native and Expo, designed to provide users with a seamless experience
+Quickmeds is a mobile application built using React Native and Expo, designed to provide users with a seamless experience it is a comprehensive Patient assistive application.

 # Table of Contents
 - [Prerequisites](#Prerequisites)